Buttermilk is a fermented dairy product.

 Buttermilk is thicker than milk.
 When the bacteria in the beverage produce lactic acid, the pH level is reduced, and casein, the primary protein in milk, solidifies.

 When the pH is reduced, the buttermilk curdles and thickens.
 This is because a lower pH makes the buttermilk more acidic.
 The pH scale ranges from 0 to 14, with 0 being the most acidic.
-Cow’s milk has a pH of 6.7–6.9, compared to 4.4–4.8 for buttermilk.
+Cow’s milk has a pH of 6.7–6.9, compared with 4.4–4.8 for buttermilk.

 Summary Modern buttermilk is a cultured, fermented dairy product often used in baking.
 It contains bacteria that make it sour and thicker than regular milk.